-Faculty in Academic Programs - The responsibility for academic advisement of students rests with the full-time faculty in academic programs.
-Students in their first semester at Kean are advised through their Transition to Kean class.
-After their first semester students who have been accepted into a major program or who have recorded themselves upon entry to the University as "intended" majors (i.e., are working on prerequisites for the major) are advised by faculty in the academic program concerned.
+Faculty in Academic Programs - The responsibility for academic advisement of juniors and seniors rests with the full-time faculty in academic programs.
 Each academic program at the University has a system for advisement through which students may seek academic counseling during registration and other periods throughout the academic year.